Nikky0303/DSA-Documentation/README.md

 - Dashboard with appropriate charts for interative visuliasation

 ### Data Cleasing and Preparation
-The dataset given is a well struture data that need not to be adjusted
+The dataset was given, is a well struture data that need not to be adjusted

 ### Explotory Data Analysis
 EDA was exploring to provide answer to the following question in respect of data given: